Chenar, Kalat

 Chenar (چنار) (Note: Also romanized as Chanār and Chenār; also known as Chinār) is a city in Zavin District of Kalat County, Razavi Khorasan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, Chenar's population was 3,566 in 709 households, when it was a village in Zavin Rural District).
+At the time of the 2006 National Census, Chenar's population was 3,566 in 709 households, when it was a village in Zavin Rural District.
 The following census in 2011 counted 3,509 people in 815 households.
-The 2016 census measured the population of the village as 3,597 people in 943 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 3,597 people in 943 households, the most populous in its rural district.

-After the census, Chenar was elevated to the status of a city.
+Chenar was converted to a city in 2021.